millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ### STEP 12: Troubleshooting data loads

--   Connected as your user in SQL Developer, run the following queries to look at past and current data loads.
+-   Connected as your user in SQL Developer, run the following query to look at past and current data loads.
 ```
 select * from user_load_operations;
 ```
-This table lists the past and current load operations in your schema.Any data copy and data validation operation will be automatically tracked by Oracle.
+Notice how this table lists the past and current load operations in your schema.
+Any data copy and data validation operation will be automatically tracked by Oracle.

--   To look at the log of a load operation, copy and paste <a href="./scripts/300/load_data_with_errors.txt" target="_blank">this code snippet</a> to a SQL Developer worksheet and run the script as your user in SQL Developer.
+-   For an example of how to troubleshoot a data load, we will attempt to load a data file with the wrong format (chan_v3_error.dat).
+Specifically, the default separator is the | character, but the chan_v3_error.dat file uses a semicolon instead.
+To attempt to load bad data, copy and paste <a href="./scripts/300/load_data_with_errors.txt" target="_blank">this code snippet</a> to a SQL Developer worksheet and run the script as your user in SQL Developer.
 Specify the URL that points to the **chan\_v3\_error.dat** file.
 You have constructed and saved the URL in the step "Construct the URLs of the Files on Your OCI Object Storage".
 Note that you are going to load the data with errors this time.

     ![](./images/300/Picture300-21.png)